 Diameter - The maximum diameter measurement of an item (often seen on circle rugs or wooden bases).

-B&C Score - The total score the item receives (if applicable) using the Boone & Crockett scoring calculator.
+B&C Score - The total score the item receives (if applicable) using the Boone & Crockett scoring system.

-SCI Score - The total score the item receives (if applicable) using the Safari Club International measurement form.
+SCI Score - The total score the item receives (if applicable) using the Safari Club International scoring system.

 Gross Score - The score the item receives (if applicable) taking no deductions from the total score due to abnormalities or non-typical tines, etc (often the same as the SCI Score).

 SCI Rough Score - “SCI Rough Score” is the approximate gross score of the horns or antlers on the item you are purchasing.
 If the item is likely not going to achieve a SCI Bronze, Silver or Gold Medal, we use this measurement method, which will generally come within +/- 5” of the designated score.
 This method helps keep cost down, saving you money.

 Shoulder Height - The total distance contacting the wall, measured from the bottom of the chest (brisket) to the top of the back (in reference to a ‘shoulder’ mount).

 Horn/Antler Length - The maximum length of the horn from the base to the tip (following any curves if applicable).

 Horn Length Bottom - The maximum length of a secondary horn from the base to the tip (following an curves if applicable).

 Total Horn Length - This is the total length of the horns, measuring from tip to tip, and following their entire length, crossing over the top of the skull (used in the SCI scoring method).